New projects for 2023 – 2024

 — Onesphore Hakizimana is a graduate student in animal sciences at the University of Rwanda.

-Watch a 3-minute video about Onesphore’s project:
+Watch a 3-minute video about Onesphore’s project from 2022:

 Promoting dialogue on theology and the sciences among students and researchers in Benin